a-sit-plus/jsonpath4k/README.md

 This library supports the function extensions specified in [RFC9535](https://www.rfc-editor.org/rfc/rfc9535.html#name-function-extensions) by default.

 ### Custom function extensions
-Custom function extensions can be added using `JsonPathDependencyManager.functionExtensionRepository.setExtension`:
+Custom function extensions can be added using `JsonPathDependencyManager.functionExtensionRepository.addExtension`:
 ```kotlin
 // adding a logical type function extension with 1 parameter of type NodesType
 JsonPathDependencyManager.functionExtensionRepository.addExtension("foo") {